-Freezing & Long-term Storage of Sperm and Embryos
+Freezing and Long-term Storage of Sperm and Embryos

 With the assisted reproductive technology (ART) procedure, our goal is to achieve a maximum pregnancy rate.